Looking for a local, pick-your-own farm in Wichita Area of Kansas? Scroll down this page and you will see the U-Pick farms in Wichita Area of Kansas,

 Tenth Street Orchard - blackberries, strawberries,

-picnic area (bring your own food), farm animals, school tours
+picnic area you may bring your own food, farm animals, school tours

 510 W Washington, Sterling, KS 67579.
 Phone: 620-381-6702.

 email@example.com.
 Open: See our website for

 Click here for current open hours, days and dates.

 Directions: From K-96/Broadway in Sterling, turn west on

 Washington and continue west to the intersection of 10th Street